YumingSun/Penalized_Deep_Partially_Linear_Cox_Model/README.md

 Demo
 ====

-* `exp_dplc_nonlinear.py`: The script used to train the Penalized DPLC and assess the model performance.
+* `exp_dplc.py`: The script is used to train the Penalized DPLC and assess the model performance.
 It trains a DNN with 2 hidden layers followed by two dropout layers.
 This script takes 4 arguments, the number of neurons in the two hidden layers, and the dropout rate of the two dropout layers.
 It outputs the False Positive Number, False Negative Number, and C-index.
-The detailed results and trained DPLC model are saved to the working directory.

 ```
-$ python -u exp_dplc_nonlinear.py 8 4 0.3 0.3
+$ python -u exp_dplc.py 8 4 0.3 0.3
 ```